hsfl/cosmos-docs/pages/documentation/utility-classes/simpleagent-devices.md

 {% include class_docs/members_table.html %}

 ## Supported Device Types
 Below are the supported device types.
-Note that in the last column of each table, the `XXX` indicates the COSMSOS device number.
+Note that in the last column of each table, the `XXX` indicates the COSMOS device number.

 All of these devices below can accept custom properties, although these properties cannot be posted (i.e. viewed externally).